 Health Care Drama, Cyber Risk Take Center Stage08/02/17

 It’s not often that the hottest topic in pharmacy law also dominates front pages and newscasts across the country.
-But that was precisely the case when pharmacy attorneys and executives gathered at Quarles & Brady’s 3rd Annual Pharmacy Law Symposium on July 19 in Chicago.
+But that was precisely the case when pharmacy attorneys and executives gathered at Quarles & Brady’s 3rd Annual Pharmacy Law Symposium in Chicago.

 On the very morning that Senate Republicans’ plan to repeal the Affordable Care Act (ACA) collapsed, Quarles partner Bill Toman helped symposium attendees see through the fog of political confusion to understand what remains at stake, and what might unfold in the coming weeks.
 Following Toman, partners Jeffrey Davis and Alexandra Shortridge provided a powerful reminder that, whatever the situation in Washington, the topic of cyber risk remains as hot as any in the health care industry.

 Noting that he had come to discuss “the nuclear meltdown of hot topics,” Toman led the panel by noting the reason he was there: Pharmaceutical companies, like most businesses in the health care space, reaped enormous benefits from the additional insurance coverage the ACA provided.
 At the same time, the GOP’s replacement plan would have eliminated some provisions that these companies generally didn’t care for, including the ACA’s branded prescription drug tax.

 But with the GOP plans very much in doubt, Toman outlined the potential paths forward.
 The Trump administration, he noted, could abandon repeal-and-replace in favor of taking steps to alter the ACA in ways more amendable to Republicans.
 The Department of Health and Human Services, for instance, could grant waivers that allow states more freedom in administering Medicaid programs.
 Or the administration could undertake to rewrite the ACA’s copious administrative regulations.